 If you’d like to purchase 1088XEL in ready-built or kit form, you can find ordering instructions at The Brewing Academy.

 Licensing and Donations

-In light of the fact firmware licensing revenue is modest and updates are offered for free to the end user via this website, donations are welcomed and appreciated.
-Indeed, it has been my mission to facilitate easy and safe firmware updates, and in-field upgrades are encouraged to ensure that devices remain up to date and bug fixes are delivered in a timely manner.
+In light of the fact that firmware licensing revenue is modest and that updates are offered for free to the end user, donations are welcomed and appreciated.
+Indeed, it has been my mission to facilitate easy and safe firmware updates, and regular in-the-field upgrades are encouraged to ensure that devices remain up to date and bug fixes are delivered in a timely manner.